Calling all Data and Technology Professionals to Participate: 2025 OMG Semantic Augmentation Challenge

 Submission Requirements

-- A file that describes what is in each of the CSV columns.
-Participants should show a mapping of columns in a machine-readable and processable format to common and citable resources
+- A file that describes what is in each of the CSV columns by reference to external sources as opposed to self-contained text descriptions.
+Participants should show a mapping of columns in a machine-readable and processable format to common and citable resources.

 - A specification for the format used for the mapping.
 The format used should reflect current best practices, languages, ergonomics, and technologies.